-Treatment of intestinal ischemia involves restoring sufficient blood flow to your digestive tract.
-The options vary, depending on the type and severity of your condition.
+Treatment of intestinal ischemia involves restoring a sufficient blood supply to your digestive tract.
+Options vary depending on the cause and severity of your condition.

-Colon ischemia may heal on its own.
-But your doctor may recommend antibiotics to treat or prevent infections.
-Your doctor can also treat any underlying medical condition, such as congestive heart failure or an irregular heartbeat.
-You'll need to stop any medications that constrict your blood vessels, such as migraine drugs, hormone medications and some heart drugs.
+Your doctor may recommend antibiotics to treat or prevent infections.
+Your doctors also can treat any underlying medical condition, such as congestive heart failure or an irregular heartbeat.
+You'll need to stop medications that constrict your blood vessels, such as migraine drugs, hormone medications and some heart drugs.
+Colon ischemia may also heal on its own.

-Surgery is usually needed to remove a blood clot, to bypass an artery blockage, or to repair or remove a damaged section of intestine.
-Treatment also may include medications to prevent clots from forming, to dissolve clots or to expand blood vessels.
+Surgery may be necessary to remove a blood clot, to bypass an artery blockage, or to repair or remove a damaged section of intestine.
+Treatment also may include antibiotics and medications to prevent clots from forming, dissolve clots or dilate blood vessels.

-Surgery is usually needed to restore blood flow and to prevent progression to acute mesenteric ischemia.
-Your surgeon can bypass the blocked arteries or widen narrowed arteries with angioplasty, or by placing a stent after angioplasty.
+Treatment involves restoring blood flow to your intestine.
+Your surgeon can bypass the blocked arteries or widen narrowed arteries with angioplasty therapy or by placing a stent.

 If your intestines show no signs of damage, you'll likely need to take anticoagulant medication for about three to six months.
+If tests show you have a blood-clotting disorder, you may take anticoagulants for the rest of your life.
 Anticoagulants help prevent clots from forming.
-If tests show you have a blood-clotting disorder, you may need to take anticoagulants for the rest of your life.
-If portions of your bowel show signs of damage, you may need surgery to remove them.
+If portions of your bowel show signs of damage, you might need surgery to remove the damaged section.